builtbysuraj/react-babylonjs-mern/README.md

 ```
 cd react-babylonjs-mern
 ```
-### For running only client and use the application
+### For running only client and use the application (make sure to create a ".env" file and store your Mapbox access token)
 ```
 cd client && npm i
 ```